 Be the cowboy, not the cow

 Now, mind you, any pasture that the analyst herd is so eager to leave is probably laden with certain, er, land mines.
 So you do want to watch your step as you go a-grazing.
 That's where our research team at the Motley Fool Inside Value newsletter service can help.
-They're adept at picking their way through well-used fields of abandoned stocks, locating and avoiding the land mines, and finding tasty treats such as Inside Value pick Anheuser-Busch.
-The company has a stable of strong brands, a superior distribution network, and currently sells at a discount to its intrinsic value.
-In fact, since the newsletter first began publishing more than a year ago, it has already found more than 30 such stocks for subscribers.
+They're adept at picking their way through well-used fields of abandoned stocks, locating and avoiding the land mines, and finding tasty treats such as Inside Value pick First American (NYSE: FAF ) .
+This is a company with excellent management and long-term competitive advantages, thanks to its growing databases, and it currently sells at a discount to its intrinsic value.

-For a peek at the treasures Inside Value has already turned up, join us for a free one-month trial by clicking here.
+For a peek at the other treasures Inside Value has already turned up, be our guest free for one month.

 This article was originally published on April 28, 2005.
 It has been updated.

 Fool contributor Rich Smith has no financial position in any of the companies mentioned in this article.
-CNET Networks is a Motley Fool Rule Breakers recommendation.
-XM is a former Rule Breakers pick.
-The value of The Motley Fool's disclosure policy is a definite "buy."
+Western Union is an Inside Value recommendation.
+The Motley Fool's disclosure policy is a definite "buy."